 - Foreign language (2 units)

 One unit equals one year of high school credit.
-Students with one deficiency, two deficiencies but not in the same category, or two deficiencies in foreign language who receive a Deferred Admission or Admission by Review, may be considered for admission to the college.
-Students who are admitted through the Admission by Review process with core course deficiencies will have certain conditions attached to their enrollment at UNL.
+Students with one deficiency, two deficiencies but not in the same category, or two deficiencies in a foreign language who receive a Deferred Admission or Admission by Review, may be considered for admission to the college.
+Students who are admitted through the Admission by Review process with core course deficiencies will have certain conditions attached to their enrollment at the University of Nebraska–Lincoln.
 These conditions are explained under Admission to the University, Removal of Deficiencies.
-High school deficiencies must be removed during the first 30 credit hours of enrollment at UNL (60 hours for foreign language) or the first calendar year, whichever takes longer.
+High school deficiencies must be removed during the first 30 credit hours of enrollment at Nebraska (60 hours for foreign language) or the first calendar year, whichever takes longer.

 Admission Deficiencies/Removal of Deficiencies

-You must remove entrance deficiencies in geometry and foreign language before you can graduate from the College of Journalism and Mass Communications.
+You must remove entrance deficiencies in foreign language before you can graduate from the College of Journalism and Mass Communications.

 Removing Foreign Language Deficiencies